Calista Cooper Hughes

-Calista Cooper Hughes (April 27, 1914 – July 10, 2004) was an American politician from Nebraska.
-After working briefly as a teacher following the retirement of her husband, she served as a state senator in the Nebraska Legislature from 1965 to 1969.
-She lost reelection in 1968, and subsequently served for five years as director of the Nebraska Comprehensive Health Planning Agency.
-Her election was the first in which two women were elected to the legislature at the same time.
-Her career has been characterized as supporting progressive policies.
+Calista Cooper Hughes (April 27, 1914 – July 10, 2004) was a Republican politician from Nebraska who served as a member of the Nebraska Legislature from the 1st district from 1965 to 1969.
+She subsequently served as the director of the Nebraska Comprehensive Health Planning Agency.

-Early life
+Early life and career

-Calista Cooper Hughes was born on April 27, 1914, in Humboldt, Nebraska.
-She attended the University of Nebraska, and after a short trip to Japan following her graduation, she married Morris Hughes.
-They were stationed in Ethiopia as the Second Italo-Ethiopian War commenced, and in Albania during the Italian invasion of that country.
-They had three children together: Calista Mary, Judith, and Morris Nelson Hughes.
-For the next several years, they were stationed in various locations in the United States and internationally.
-Her brother, John Cooper, was a state senator and ran for governor of Nebraska in 1960.
+Calista Cooper was born in Humboldt, Nebraska, in 1914, and was the brother of John Cooper, the Republican nominee for Governor of Nebraska in 1960.
+She graduated from Humboldt High School in 1931, and from the University of Nebraska in 1935 with her bachelor's degree in economics.
+After a short trip to Japan following her graduation, she married Morris Hughes, an officer with the United States Foreign Service.
+They were initially stationed in Ethiopia as the Second Italo-Ethiopian War commenced, and in Albania during the Italian invasion of that country.
+They were subsequently stationed in various locations in the United States and internationally.
+Following her husband's retirement, the family returned to Humboldt, and she worked part-time as a teacher and as a civic activist.